The FreeCAD Grant Program

 Funding approved 13 July 2023.

 Adrian proposed to work on release packaging, by fixing the conda builds and the process to generate packages for the different platforms, and documenting the process in the developers handbook.
-Adrian is awarded a grant of 1200 USD.
+Adrian was awarded a grant of 1200 USD.

 Amulya Paritosh and Harshita Saraswat: Extension to The Component Library